 Stowe, Vermont

-A pretty resort in the shadow of Mount Mansfield – Vermont’s highest peak – Stowe is a powder playground which ticks every box.
-The resort itself is a historical village nestled in one of Vermont’s prettiest regions, and there’s plenty of history here, too – the resort was founded in 1763, making it America’s oldest ski town.
+A pretty resort in the shadow of Mount Mansfield, Vermont’s highest peak, Stowe is a winter playground which ticks a lot of boxes for an East Coast resort.
+The town itself is a historical settlement nestled in one of Vermont’s prettiest regions and was founded in 1763, making it America’s oldest ski town.

 The majority of the runs are best suited to intermediates, with 16 per cent rated as beginner and 29 per cent as expert.
 One of our favourite expert-only runs is Nosedive, a black diamond run which links up with four double diamond runs which streak down the side of Mount Mansfield.
 Intermediates will love the easy-going Perry Merrill run, named after a local official who established the state’s system of forests and parks, and who’s often referred to as the Father of Vermont.